NutchapolSal/files/chromaeffects/README.md

 # Razer Chroma Profiles

-click on image to download

-click on effect name to go back to jump list

 gifs are limited to 5 seconds because i'm too lazy to change the duration

 #### jump list